[Minor revision–posted 9/5/23 (replaces 8/22/19 edition)]

 c.
 C-15 parking lot southeast of the KTTZ-TV tower

-2. This OP shall be activated when the Chief of Police activates OP 10.03, Suspending Classes and Closing Offices in Severe Weather or Energy Curtailment Emergency Situations, Section 1, "Severe Weather Conditions," or when the Managing Director of Transportation & Parking Services determines icing hazards may exist as follows:
+2. This OP shall be activated when the Chief of Police activates OP 10.03, Severe Weather, Energy Curtailment, or Other Emergency Situations, section 1, “Severe Weather Conditions,” or when the Senior Managing Director of Transportation & Parking Services determines icing hazards may exist as follows:

-When weather conditions and/or reports indicate icing or snow, the senior police officer on duty will notify the Chief of Police, and the Chief of Police will notify the Managing Director of Transportation & Parking Services at home or at the office.
-The Managing Director of Transportation & Parking Services, along with the Managing Director of Grounds Maintenance, will be responsible for determining the need for blocking access to those areas, time permitting.
+When weather conditions and/or reports indicate icing or snow, the senior police officer on duty will notify the Chief of Police, and the Chief of Police will notify the Senior Managing Director of Transportation & Parking Services and Grounds Maintenance at home or at the office.
+The Senior Managing Director of Transportation & Parking Services and Grounds Maintenance will be responsible for determining the need for blocking access to those areas, time permitting.

-3. If de-icing develops during the daytime hours, the Transportation & Parking Services enforcement manager, upon consultation with the managing director, shall contact Grounds Maintenance to request that barricades and "Falling Ice" hazard signs be dropped at all entrances to parking lots C-14 and C-16, time permitting.
-The Transportation & Parking Services enforcement manager will also be responsible for notifying the Transportation Demand Management Supervisor who will notify Citibus of any such changes so their routes can be adjusted.
+3. If de-icing develops during the daytime hours, the Transportation & Parking Services Enforcement Manager, upon consultation with the Senior Managing Director, shall contact Grounds Maintenance to request that barricades and “Falling Ice” hazard signs be dropped at all entrances to parking lots C-14 and C-16, time permitting.
+The Transportation & Parking Services Enforcement Manager will also be responsible for notifying the Transportation Demand Management Supervisor who will notify Citibus of any such changes so their routes can be adjusted.

 4. Users of the affected commuter parking lots shall be made aware of the potential hazards of falling ice as soon as possible.
 Notification methods may include, but are not limited to: